Minimum Standards for PET-CT Centres to Participate in Multicentre Trials

 - As a minimum, routine CT QC must include the acquisition of a water-filled phantom on a weekly basis.
 Measurements should include HU accuracy for water, image noise, and uniformity as described in IPEM Report 91.

 - Scanning sites must inform the Core Lab of any upgrades to the scanner hardware or software prior to the upgrade.
 Sites may be asked to submit additional data to demonstrate that image quality and semi-quantitative measures, such as standardised uptake values (SUV), are not significantly altered.

-- It must be demonstrated that image quality is comparable between centres and standard uptake values can be reliably determined from the PET images.
-This will be achieved by regular submission of phantom data.
+- It must be demonstrated that image quality is comparable between centres and that standard uptake values can be reliably determined from the PET images.
+This will be achieved by the regular submission of phantom data.

-- On initial accreditation, a minimum of 8 weeks consecutive SUV measurements using a uniform 68Ge resin or 18F phantom must be sent to the Core Lab for assessment of scanner stability.
+- On initial accreditation, a minimum of 8 weeks of consecutive SUV measurements using a uniform 68Ge resin or 18F phantom must be sent to the Core Lab for assessment of scanner stability.

-- Ideally a uniform phantom should be scanned prior to the start of each scanning session in which a patient is to be scanned as part of the trial.
-This can either be a resin 68Ge phantom (where available) or an 18F water filled phantom.
+- Ideally, a uniform phantom should be scanned prior to the start of each scanning session in which a patient is to be scanned as part of the trial.
+This can either be a resin 68Ge phantom (where available) or an 18F water-filled phantom.
 The average SUV for a large ROI placed at the centre of the phantom must be 1.00 ± 10% and ideally within 5%.
-On visual inspection the image should show no artefacts.
+On visual inspection, the image should show no artefacts.